codio/site/source/docs/content/authoring/playmode.html.md

 full_width: true
 ---

 To see your Guide running, you need to *Play* it.
-A prompt will be given as you open the project for the Guide to automatically start but you can also do this from the 'Tools->Guides Play' menu option.
+A prompt will be given as you open the project for the Guide to automatically start but you can also do this from the **Tools->Guides Play** menu option.

 At this point the panel layout is set up automatically according to the layout specified in the first Guide section and the first section will be displayed.

-By default, you are not able to close the Guide but if the Guides author has enabled this option you will be able to if using the **Collapse Guides** option isn't suitable for your requirements (see below).
-If you do close the Guide, you can restart it by clicking the **Start Guide** icon in the file tree:
+By default, users are not able to close the Guide but the author can enable this option to allow users to close Guides.
+If the Guide is closed, it can be restarted by clicking the **Start Guide** icon in the file tree:

 <img alt="StartGuides" src="/img/docs/guides/startguides.png" class="simple"/>